 Behavioural problems in animals are not always inherent.
+Behavioural problems can be due to behavioural causes, medical causes, or both.
 They can often have underlying medical causes that can be treated.
-At Rural Vets, when a presenting animal displays severe behavioural problems our skilled Veterinarians will first obtain a full history from the pet owner.
-This will be followed by a full examination—sometimes requiring blood or urine tests—to accurately diagnose whether there is a medical cause to the problem.
+At Rural Vets, when a presenting animal displays severe behavioural problems, our veterinarians will investigate behavioural problems by obtaining a full history and conducting a full examination (sometimes your pet may require blood or urine tests to rule out underlying medical conditions) to accurately diagnose a problem.
 Both the history and the results of the examination by the veterinarian feed into the diagnosis and any remedial action that might be suggested.
-Many behavioural problems are quite complex involving the combined effects of many factors, including your pet’s environment and learning.
+Many behavioural problems are often the combined effect of many factors, including your pet’s environment and learning.

 Genetics can also predispose your pet to some behaviours; however, the expression of those behaviours will depend on your pet’s early socialisation and training.
 However, your pet expresses those behaviours will depend on your its early socialisation and training.